-Marguerite Hannah (Associate Producer and Co-Director of the Apprentice Company) started her adventures in theatre and the arts 30+ years ago first as an actor, now as an arts administrator, emerging artist mentor and director.
+Marguerite Hannah (Associate Artistic Producer) started her adventures in theatre and the arts 30+ years ago as an actor, now also a producer and director.

 As an actor, Marguerite walked the boards of regional theatre across the country.
 In 2006, Marguerite joined Horizon Theatre’s administrative staff as Business Manager.
 Prior to this position, she worked on the production team of the National Black Arts Festival and Art Station Multi-Discipline Art Center.
 The opportunity to become Horizon’s Apprentice Company Artistic Director came in 2012 and she remained in that position for the next 8 years.
 Marguerite is a multi-hyphenate arts professional evidenced in her continued growth in producing and administrative responsibilities at Horizon.

 Currently Marguerite is producing a new initiative for Horizon Theatre she created, The New Georgia Woman Project: Black Women Speak.
 Black Women Speak combines an essential community engagement component utilizing an ongoing series of informal “Coffee Chats” with Black women in the Atlanta greater metro area and an artist cohort of nine Black female playwrights with a strong connection to the south.
 The Playwrights are commissioned to write stories centering Black women and the spirit of the women participating in the BWS Community Coffee Chats who will follow the full development process from chats to readings to production as their stories are told.

 A proud member of Actors’ Equity Association, Marguerite is secretary of the board of the National New Play Network where she is co-chair of the Membership Committee and board member and Festival Committee Co-chair of the National Alliance for Musical Theatre.
 She is also a proud alumnus of Howard University, Go Bison!